Feb 9, 2022

 Facebook, Twitter, Instagram, Twitch, and TikTok all have live video options.
 Instagram especially has a variety of video formats.
 Using short videos is a great way to engage followers, and monitor metrics related to your video.
 After the live portion of the video is over, it remains available for viewing, so users linked to your profile don't miss out.

 The more likes, shares, and comments your content sees, the more favorable it appears to social media crawler bots.
 Creating shareable content that invites users to engage and interact improves ranking and encourages brand loyalty.
 Some examples of interactive content include:

 Whether it’s a funny meme or a touching video that pulls at the heartstrings, evoking emotion humanizes your brand.
-This is particularly important in 2022 as consumers seek out brands that take a stand on social issues and show they care about key values.
+This is particularly important today as consumers seek out brands that take a stand on social issues and show they care about key values.

 Companies that connect with their followers on this deeper level, even just a silly GIF or meme, are more likely to see repeat comments, likes, and shares.